Abstract

 Adipocyte subpopulations differentially contribute to tissue-level changes during obesity

-We next aimed to evaluate the functional role of individual adipocyte subpopulations on tissue-level alterations during obesity.
+We next aimed to evaluate how individual adipocyte subpopulations contribute to tissue-level alterations during obesity.
 First, we identified genes that were differentially expressed in response to HFD within each subpopulation in eWAT or iWAT.
 Subsequently, we classified these genes into four clusters based on their pattern of HFD-induced changes across adipocyte subpopulations (Figure 5A, Table S1).
 Gene cluster 1 represented a group of genes generally upregulated by HFD across all subpopulations, with the most significant induction observed in Ad3, followed by Ad4 and Ad2 to a lesser extent.
 The genes associated with cell junctions, ECM and the cytoskeleton included in this cluster (Figure 5B) may describe biological responses during HFD-induced adipose tissue remodeling, which were featured in the aforementioned adaptive transition, among Ad2-Ad4 subpopulations.
 On the other hand, Gene clusters 2 and 3 comprised genes up- and down-regulated, respectively, with changes most pronounced in Ad6 and to a lesser extent in Ad5, during HFD feeding.
 The induction of genes in cluster 2, as well as the repression of genes in cluster 3, reflect stress response, inflammation, and cell death in adipose tissues, along with impaired machinery regulating gene expression (e.g., chromatin remodeling and mRNA metabolic process) during HFD-induced adipose pathology (Figure 5B).
 Genes in cluster 4, commonly down-regulated by HFD across all adipocyte subpopulations, had enriched metabolic processes such as lipid metabolism, thermogenesis, and insulin phosphatidylinositol 3-kinase (PI3K) signaling (Figure 5B), indicating a general decline in metabolic activity and insulin sensitivity across the entire adipocyte population rather than specific subpopulations.
 Collectively, these results suggest that tissue-level biological changes in adipose tissues during obesity result from a combination of alterations within specific subpopulations and throughout the entire adipocyte population.

 Ad6 may represent stressed and dying adipocytes with transcriptional shutdown